marvin-steinke/fog-project/README.md

 Edge Component:

 - `data`: Based on the original data from ["Gem House Opendata: German Electricity Consumption in Many Households Over Three Years 2018-2020 (Fresh Energy)"](https://ieee-dataport.org/node/4576/).
+The data is reduced to a one hour window and made compatible with the simulation environment by adding a title and converting the timestamp from `YYYY-MM-DD HH:mm:ss.SSS` to `YYYY-MM-DD HH:mm:ss`.

 - `household.py`: Contains the `Household` simulator that generates power data based on the provided CSV file.
 - `kafka_adapter.py`: Contains the `KafkaAdapter` and `KafkaAdapterModel` classes, responsible for connecting the Mosaik simulation with the Kafka data stream.